ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * For zonal file shares, cross-regional replication is supported only when both source and replica shares belong to the same account.
 Cross-geography replication is not supported.
 * Cross-regional replication for zonal file shares is not supported in the Chennai - Airtel and Mumbai - Airtel regions currently.
 * Cross-regional replication is not supported for regional files shares in the [Select availability]{: tag-green} phase.
-* Regional file shares are not available in Mumbai - Airtel, and Montreal currently.
+* Regional file shares are not available in Montreal currently.

 ## Next steps
 {: #file-storage-vpc-next-steps}